Top 15 Hip Hop Producers

-The Dr. Dre of the new West Coast hip hop scene, but has long built his own name, created his own lane, and separated himself from any other rap producers.
-Since the beginning of the 2010s, DJ Mustard has been on the very top of hip hop with production credits for and behind hits like YG’s “My N****”, “Big Bank”, and “Who Do You Love”, Ella Mai’s “Boo’d Up” and “Trip”, Rhianna’s “Needed Me”, Big Sean’s “I Don’t Fuck with You”, or Tyga’s “Rack City.”
+The Dr. Dre of the new West Coast hip hop scene, but has built his own name, created his own lane, and separated himself from any other rap producer in hip-hop.
+Since the beginning of the 2010s, DJ Mustard has been on the very top of the industry with production credits for hits like YG’s “My N****,” “Big Bank,” and “Who Do You Love,” Ella Mai’s “Boo’d Up” and “Trip,” Rhianna’s “Needed Me,” Big Sean’s “I Don’t Fuck with You,” or Tyga’s “Rack City.”

 While mostly known for producing a number of R&B hits for Mariah Carey, Usher, TLC, Jagged Edge, and Xscape, Jermaine Dupri’s hip hop production led to the rise of Kris Kross, Da Brat, Bow Wow and Atlanta’s first top independent record label, So So Def, while also producing for other top rappers and hip hop artists.

 Starting off with producing records for DMX, the Ruff Ryders and their affiliates, Swizz Beatz would later be acclaimed for production with Jay-Z, Beyonce, Lil Wayne, T.I., Fat Joe, Busta Rhymes, Bone Thugs, Noreaga and many more.
-Swizz Beatz top production includes songs like DMX’s “Ruff Ryders Anthem” and “Party Up In Here”, fan favorites on Jay-Z’s Vol.2 Hard Knock Life, Beyonce, and of course every major Ruff Ryders release during their time on top of the rap game.
+Swizz Beatz top production includes songs like DMX’s “Ruff Ryders Anthem” and “Party Up In Here,” fan favorite songs on Jay-Z’s Vol.2 Hard Knock Life, Beyonce, and of course every major Ruff Ryders release during their time on top of the rap game.

 Timbaland is arguably one of the most successful producers of our time with a large collection of awards and platinum and gold certifications.
 Despite getting his started in the rhythm and blues genre, while also producing for some of the biggest R&B acts like Aaliyah, Destiny Childs, Justin Timberlake, and Ginuwine, Timbaland’s rap production is hard to come by with credits for legends like Jay-Z, Missy Elliot and numerous others.

 Maybe the producer that was the first to incorporate his name at the beginning of the beat, Just Blaze is one of the true legendary hip hop producers.
-Known for his affiliation with Roc-A-Fella Records in the beginning of his career with production credits from Jay-Z, Camron, Beanie Siegel and Memphis Bleek.
+Known for his affiliation with Roc-A-Fella Records, the beginning of his career included production credits with Jay-Z, Camron, Beanie Siegel and Memphis Bleek.
 Outside of his work with Roc-A-Fella, Just Blaze has been known for working with Big Pun, Busta Rhymes, Rick Ross, Eminem, Snoop Dogg, Mobb Deep, Fabolous, Nelly, Jadakiss, Mase, and many more.